rmgift/CS340-Project/README.md

 Phase 1 - Creating Tables and Adding/Removing To Single Tables:

 Create Tables in app.get('/reset_tables').
-Working_On: ZA    Last_Changed:   Status: Not Started
+Working_On:     Last_Changed:   Status: Completed

 Build Forms for Individual Tables.
 Working_On:     Last_Changed:   Status: Not Started